guardian/js-conversion-course/week3/README.md

 attribute on an element using `element.getAttribute(attributeName)`.
 - `document.createElement("div")`: create a div element.
 This is not automatically appended to the DOM.
 - `element.appendChild(childElement)`: append a child element to this element
+- `element.checked = true`: update the state of a checkable element (i.e. a checkbox or radio button)

 You can find the documentation for a bunch more [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) methods (and the [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) interface which Element implements) on